11ty/11ty-website/src/docs/cms.md

 ## Related

 <div class="youtube-related">
-  {%- youtubeEmbed "yXcxvBJuULU", " From Zero to CMS in 2 Minutes with CloudCannon and Eleventy" -%}
+  {%- youtubeEmbed "yXcxvBJuULU", "From Zero to CMS in 2 Minutes with CloudCannon and Eleventy" -%}
 </div>

 ### From the Community

 - {% indieweblink "CMS category on 11tybundle.dev", "https://11tybundle.dev/categories/cms/" %} curated by Bob Monsour
 - {% indieweblink "Headless CMS List on Jamstack.org", "https://jamstack.org/headless-cms/" %}
+- {% indieweblink "How to get started with the 11ty (Eleventy) Blog Starter", "https://www.sanity.io/guides/how-to-get-started-with-the-11ty-eleventy-blog-starter" %}